EricLBuehler/mistral.rs/README.md

 If no JINJA chat template is provided, then the default chat template located [here](default.json) will be loaded.
 It is recommended to copy this file to the working directory where `./mistralrs-server` will be run.

+**Tokenizer**

 Some models do not provide a `tokenizer.json` file although mistral.rs expects one.
 To solve this, please run [this](examples/get_tokenizers_json.py) script.
 It will output the `tokenizer.json` file for your specific model.
-This may be uploaded to HF hub or a manually specified tokenizer path can be specified by passing the `--tokenizer-json` flag after the model architecture has been selected.
+This may be used by passing the `--tokenizer-json` flag *after* the model architecture.
 For example:

 ```bash
 $ python3 examples/get_tokenizers_json.py